 | Bloomington | College-town energy, food, music, arts, nearby nature | Lively, local, cultural |

-| Holiday World | Theme parks, waterparks, summer family trips | Fun, seasonal, family-heavy |
+| Holiday World | Theme parks, water parks, summer family trips | Fun, seasonal, family-heavy |

 | French Lick | Historic hotels, golf, spas, adult getaways, resort stays | Polished, relaxing, resort-style |